sigv/IconPackSupporter/README.md

 - node.js and npm, to run the automated script for quicker and easier setup (check out <http://nodejs.org/download/> for downloads)
 - Your personal graphical assets
   + (of course) The application icons you want to include in the pack
+  + (optional) The application icon layers to be used for apps that the pack does not include a replacement for
   + Your own icon pack's icon to be used in the different listings (e.g. on Google Play Store, in the launchers)
   + The feature and preview images for use in launchers (the feature image is a banner styled image displayed above your pack's description and the previews are preview images of your icon pack in action)
   + [The various assets for use on Google Play Store](https://support.google.com/googleplay/android-developer/answer/1078870) (you can also read even more about the guidelines for the Google Play Store Featured Image [in this post](http://android-developers.blogspot.com/2011/10/android-market-featured-image.html))